 Ball State's College Transition Program bridges the gap between the college campus and your high school by exposing students to the rigors of a college curriculum, while they simultaneously earn college credit and credit for high school graduation.
-Your students and school will enjoy many benefits from this dual credit program.
+Your students and school will enjoy many benefits from this dual credit program, was recently awarded national accreditation from the National Alliance of Concurrent Enrollment Partnerships (NACEP).

 There are two ways to participate: